Yingxi Li

 * means equal contribution.
 For theory papers, authors are always listed alphabetically by last name.

-- Smoothed Analysis of Online Metric Matching with a Single Sample: Beyond Metric Distortionpreprint, 2025
+- Smoothed Analysis of Online Metric Matching with a Single Sample: Beyond Metric DistortionIn Innovations in Theoretical Computer Science (ITCS), 2026

 Miscellaneous